LucasRufo/notes/courses/pluralsight/Docker and Kubernetes - The Big Picture/Kubernetes.md

 ## History

-Google was running tons of apps inside [[Intro#What is a Container?|containers]] and to handle a big amount of containers, they had to create internal tools.
+Google was running tons of apps inside [[courses/pluralsight/Docker and Kubernetes - The Big Picture/Intro#What is a Container?|containers]] and to handle a big amount of containers, they had to create internal tools.
 Then Google created Kubernetes, a open-source tool featured in CNCF (Cloud Native Computing Foundation).

 ## What k8s can do?